matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 server could lie about the room membership and add an `@evil_user:example.org` to a room to gain membership to a room.

-This MSC recommends rejecting the join in this case and allowing the requesting homeserver to ask another homeserver.
+As iterated above, this MSC recommends rejecting the join, potentially allowing the requesting homeserver to retry via another homeserver.

 ### Kicking users out when they leave the allowed space